 In the near future we will be publishing our research study: “Treatment of Ankle Osteoarthritis with Bone Marrow Concentrate Injections.”
 In this research we will present case histories of our patients who had bone marrow derived stem cell therapy for ankle osteoarthritis.
-We are also gathering data on the use of umbilical cord stem cell therapy in our patients with ankle osteoarthritis.

 In this article I will be updating you on recent research findings.